FedeDP/libmodule/README.md

 ## Is it portable?

-No, it is not: it uses epoll, which is linux specific.
-Recently, it gained MacOS and BSD support, thanks to a [kqueue re-implementation](https://github.com/FedeDP/libmodule/tree/kqueue_support/Lib/poll_plugins) of libmodule's internal event loop.
-It is is a mere blind-porting of libmodule's internal epoll-based event loop to kqueue API (that is indeed very similar).
+Short answer: no, it is not.

+Long answer: it kinda of is.
+Not portable code is actually [compile-time-plugins](https://github.com/FedeDP/libmodule/tree/kqueue_support/Lib/poll_plugins) based.
+On linux, libmodule's internal loop will use epoll, while on BSD and MacOS kqueue will be used.
+The downside is that any poll plugin must have epoll-like interface.
+This is a choice: I find epoll-like APIs to be much more powerful and enjoyable to use.
-As I can only test on linux though, you are advised that it may break sometimes, or it may have weird bugs.
+As I can only test on linux though, you are advised that other plugins may break or have weird bugs.
+Kqueue plugin is currently tested through virtualbox, but again, be aware that I won't test anything on it.
 *If anyone is interested in step up and test libmodule on these platforms, I'd be very thankful*.

-Moreover it heavily relies upon gcc attributes that may or may not be available for your compiler.
+Finally, it heavily relies upon gcc attributes that may or may not be available for your compiler.
 It is tested with both gcc and clang on linux and osx through [travis](https://travis-ci.org/FedeDP/libmodule).

 ## Is there any documentation?